honganh1206/computer-study/Dive_Into_Systems/notes/chapter1/How structs work with the compiler.md

 ```

-0rder of accessing `gpa`: Start at the base address of the student variable -> Skip 64 bytes of the `name` field -> Skip past 4 bytes of the `age` field -> Access the memory at the location with offset = 68 bytes
+The order of accessing `gpa`: Start at the base address of the student variable -> Skip 64 bytes of the `name` field -> Skip past 4 bytes of the `age` field -> Access the memory at the location with offset = 68 bytes

 ```c
 struct studentT student;